 Some of the first settlers of this family name were:

-Wurm Settlers in the United States in the 18th Century
+Wurm Settlers in United States in the 18th Century

-Wurm Settlers in the United States in the 19th Century
+Wurm Settlers in United States in the 19th Century

 The Wurm Family Crest was acquired from the Houseofnames.com archives.
 The Wurm Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.